The best cheap gaming laptop deals of the week

 ASUS ROG Zephyrus G14 | 14" 1080p 120Hz | Ryzen 9 CPU | RTX 2060 Max-Q GPU | 16GB RAM | 1TB SSD | $1,449.99 at Best Buy

-Although it's the most expensive of all the laptops on this page, this gaming laptop is an absolute corker.
+Although it's the well over the 1000-dollar mark, this gaming laptop is an absolute corker.
 It's got a nippy 3rd-generation Ryzen 9 CPU to go with its RTX 2060 Max-Q graphics card, not to mention a 1000GB SSD and 16GB of RAM.
 That's excellent value for just under $1,500.View Deal

 Not seen anything you fancy?
 Don't worry - you can always check our full guide to the best gaming laptops.
 It's crammed with best-in-class machines at the lowest prices.